micnap/android-places-sdk-demo/README.md

 - Create an API in the Google Cloud Platform according to the accompanying video (https://youtu.be/YqIFoNCzVk0).
 - Create a file called key.txt in the assets folder.
 Paste the key into the file.
 - Run the app.

+**NOTE: This app is not production-ready!
+It was built for the sole purpose of demoing Places SDK for Android and needs work if used in production.**